Tools for Life: Data Sharing and Public Health

 Off

-By engaging in this dialogue our aim is to enable patients and the public to respond in a more informed way to the benefits and risks that the sharing and linking of personal data can bring to improving the public’s health.
+By engaging in this dialogue our aim was to enable patients and the public to respond in a more informed way to the benefits and risks that the sharing and linking of personal data can bring to improving the public’s health.

 Background and aims